-(A) General.
-The sewage disposal system for buildings or structures to which additions, alterations, replacements, or repairs are made shall comply with all the requirements for new buildings or structures except as specifically provided in this section.
-No building permit shall be issued for an addition, alteration, replacement, or repair without review and approval of the Health Officer.

-(B) Additions, Remodels, Replacements and Repairs.

-(1) A one-time addition per parcel to any legal residential structure of up to 500 square feet of habitable space with no increase in bedrooms may be approved with no change required to the existing OWTS provided all the conditions listed below are met.

-(a) The addition does not encroach on the existing OWTS or expansion area.

-(b) Adequate information exists as to the location, construction and proper function of the existing OWTS.

-(c) The limit of one addition per parcel shall commence on January 1, 1993 and shall apply to all building permit applications on file as of that date.

-(d) The existing OWTS is functioning without failure.

-(2) Additions of more than 500 square feet of habitable space and/or increases in the numbers of bedrooms to any legal residential structure and/or the creation of an accessory dwelling unit pursuant to SCCC 13.10 may be approved, provided the OWTS meets (or is upgraded to meet) the requirements for a standard system or enhanced treatment system as specified in SCCC 7.38.095 through 7.38.186186 for the total number of bedrooms and dwelling units in the proposed project (including existing bedrooms and dwelling units).

-(3) Replacement of a legal structure with an equivalent structure may be approved; provided, that: (a) the OWTS to serve the reconstruction shall be upgraded to meet the standards as provided in SCCC 7.38.095 through 7.38.186186; (b) during the three-year period prior to application under this subsection the legal structure has been continuously used or fully capable of being continuously used for either residential or commercial use; and (c) during the full three-year period prior to application under this subsection the legal structure has been continuously assessed as an active residential or commercial use by the County Assessor.
+- (A) General.
+The sewage disposal system for additions, alterations, or replacements of buildings or structures shall comply with all the requirements for new buildings or structures except as specifically provided in this section.
+No addition, alteration, or replacement building permit shall be issued without review and approval of the Health Officer. - (B) Building Additions, Remodels, and Replacements. - (1) A one-time addition per parcel to any legal residential structure of up to 500 square feet of habitable space with no increase in bedrooms may be approved with no change required to the existing OWTS provided all the conditions listed below are met. - (a) The addition does not encroach on the existing OWTS or expansion area. - (b) Adequate information exists as to the location, construction and proper function of the existing OWTS. - (c) The limit of one addition per parcel shall commence on January 1, 1993 and shall apply to all building permit applications on file as of that date. - (d) The existing OWTS is functioning without failure. - (2) Additions of more than 500 square feet of habitable space and/or increases in the numbers of bedrooms to any legal residential structure and/or the creation of an accessory dwelling unit pursuant to SCCC 13.10 may be approved, provided the OWTS meets (or is upgraded to meet) the requirements for a standard system or enhanced treatment system as specified in SCCC 7.38.095 through 7.38.186 for the total number of bedrooms and dwelling units in the proposed project (including existing bedrooms and dwelling units). - (3) Replacement of a legal structure with an equivalent structure may be approved; provided, that: - (a) the OWTS to serve the reconstruction meets or is upgraded to meet the standards as provided in SCCC 7.38.095 through 7.38.186; - (b) during the three-year period prior to application under this subsection the legal structure has been continuously used or fully capable of being continuously used for either residential or commercial use, including the maintenance of utility hook-ups; and

-(4) For purposes of this subsection, "legal structure" means a structure, including any remodel or addition, which was constructed pursuant to an approved building permit, or constructed at a time prior to the requirement of a building permit.

-(5) Any parcel for which an addition, remodel, replacement or repair meets all the provisions of this subsection shall not be required to meet the minimum lot size provisions of this chapter.

-(6) The Environmental Health Division shall review and provide approval of all residential building permit applications that propose any increase of site disturbance or potential increase in potential wastewater flow on a parcel served by an OWTS.
+- (c) during the full three-year period prior to application under this subsection the legal structure has been continuously assessed as an active residential or commercial use by the County Assessor. - (4) For purposes of this subsection, "legal structure" means a structure, including any remodel or addition, which was constructed pursuant to an approved building permit, or constructed at a time prior to the requirement of a building permit. - (5) Any parcel for which an addition, remodel, or replacement meets all the provisions of this subsection shall not be required to meet the minimum lot size provisions of this chapter. - (6) The Environmental Health Division shall review and provide approval of all residential building permit applications that propose any increase of site disturbance or potential increase in potential wastewater flow on a parcel served by an OWTS.
 The conditions stated in subsections (B)(1)(a) and (b) of this section shall be satisfied prior to such approval.
-Projects such as simple foundation replacement with no change in footprint, rewiring, replumbing, reroofing, interior and exterior remodels that do not increase bedrooms or change building footprint, shall not require review and approval by the Environmental Health Division.

-(C) Reconstruction of Occupied Structures Destroyed by Fire or Calamity.
+Projects such as simple foundation replacement with no change in footprint, rewiring, replumbing, reroofing, interior and exterior remodels that do not increase bedrooms or change building footprint, shall not require review and approval by the Environmental Health Division. - (C) Reconstruction of Occupied Structures Destroyed by Fire or Calamity.